 - Learning disabilities, vision problems, or difficulties swallowing food.

 CP affects each person differently, but here are some likely scenarios:

-- The condition may limit a child’s independence and activities, even though they may end up living a relatively independent life.
+- The condition may limit a child’s independence and activities, even though they could end up living a relatively independent life.

-- Although the original brain damage doesn’t get worse, CP places a lot of strain on the body, meaning that joint stiffness and other issues are likely.
+- Although the original brain damage doesn’t worsen, CP places a lot of strain on the body, meaning that joint stiffness and other issues are likely.

 - Sending children with CP to a special needs school may be necessary.